 Although Mary Kaye never owned one and Fender never offically listed a “Mary Kaye” model, her name has become synonymous with this Strat.
-Though there are rarer custom-color or one-off prototypes, the “Mary Kaye,” with its translucent, creamy white finish over a grainy ash body accentuated by gold-plated hardware, is one of the most soughtafter.
+Though there are rarer custom-color or one-off prototypes, the “Mary Kaye,” with its translucent, creamy white finish over grainy ash body accentuated by gold-plated hardware is one of the most soughtafter.

-This oft-seen shot of the Mary Kaye Trio, showing Mary with the Strat, was taken just prior to a show in Las Vegas in early ’56.
+This oft-seen shot of the Mary Kaye Trio, showing her with the Strat, was taken just prior to a show in Las Vegas in early ’56.
 Unfortunately for Kaye, Randall had other plans for the guitar, and did not present it to her afterward.

 Whatever Randall’s reasoning (perhaps a chance for more/better exposure on the East Coast), he kept the guitar until the summer NAMM show in New York City.